Race Rules for Everyone

 WAIVERS: All riders MUST complete and submit a signed, hard copy waiver (Adult or Youth) at Race Package Pick-Up.
 There are two locations to choose from:

 1) Whitehorse-area Team Captains have the option of Race Package Pick-up on the Tuesday before the event at the Mt.
 McIntyre Recreation Centre.

 2) The second choice is the Friday before the event in Haines Junction.
 Check the Itinerary page for the location as we alternate year to year between the Convention Centre and the Da Ku Cultural Centre.

-Note: All times for Package Pick-up are Yukon (Pacific) Times.
+Note: All times for Package Pick-Up are Yukon Times.

 5. CHECKPOINTS: See Checkpoint and Finish Line Directions.
 Please follow all traffic control volunteer instructions at every checkpoint.

 7. IMPAIRMENT: KCIBR prohibits the use of non-medicinal drugs and alcohol during participation in the event.
 Participants must not be impaired by drugs or alcohol while riding or driving on the event course.

 8. CHANGES TO THE EVENT: Race Officials, in conjunction with the KCIBRA Board, reserve the right to make last-minute changes to the event including cancelling the event if deemed necessary for safety reasons.
 Possible reasons could include weather, road, or wildlife conditions.
 In the event of changes or cancellations, there are no refunds available.
 Changes would be communicated as best as possible via the Race Package Pick-up, Start Line and Checkpoint announcements, and local radio media in Whitehorse and Haines.